asadsid95/Capstone/README.md

+# Project: Data pipeline for US 2016 Immigration Data

-This is the capstone project for Udacity's Data Engineering Nanodegree.
+*This is the capstone project for Udacity's Data Engineering Nanodegree.

 Leading up to this, following objectives using various technologies were achieved:
 - Defining data models and creating ETL pipelines for PostgreSQL & Cassandra databases